geekodour/o/content/docs/tools/gears.md

 ### Security {#security}

-I carry a picture of a knife on my phone with me all the time. robbers be-aware.
-For password management, I used to use pass but then I switched to bitwarden.
+-   I carry a picture of a knife on my phone with me all the time. robbers be-aware.
+-   For password management, I used to use pass but then I switched to bitwarden.
 I am planning to move to selfhosted one soon.
-I need easy access to my password from my phone, atleast at the moment.
+I need easy access to my password from my phone.

-### Phone {#phone}

-I use an one plus 9.
-It's been a good phone to me so far.
-I'll probably fill more details later.
+### Homelab/Self hosting {#homelab-self-hosting}

+I'll be building my homelab soon! super excited about it.✨

 ## Know more about my system {#know-more-about-my-system}